TomWang22/record-platform/README.md

 ### Technical Journey

 This codebase sits at the intersection of record collecting and a desire to level up on distributed systems and observability.
-The earlier Docker Compose stack was enough to track spins, but I wanted to understand how real platforms layer ingress controllers, service meshes, CI/CD-friendly manifests, and QUIC edges.
+The earlier Docker Compose stack was enough to track spins, but the goal was to understand how real platforms layer ingress controllers, service meshes, CI/CD-friendly manifests, and QUIC edges.
 Every migration choice (Caddy front door, nginx micro-cache, HAProxy fan-in, the Kustomize base/overlay split, Terraform/Ansible IAC) is framed so a curious collector can trace data flow from a record search UI all the way to Postgres buffers and Grafana dashboards.
-The repo keeps personal workflow sharp (fast search, authenticated inserts) while remaining a playground for new infra ideas.
+The repo keeps workflow sharp (fast search, authenticated inserts) while remaining a playground for new infra ideas.

+For detailed technical documentation, system design diagrams, and deep dives into architectural decisions, see [`ENGINEERING.md`](ENGINEERING.md).

 ## System Architecture